Customize Consent Preferences

 Who Were the Tuskegee Airmen?

-Author: Sherri L. Smith Category: Airplanes and Aviation, Biographies and Non-Fiction, Black History, Elementary School, Machinery, Politics and the Government, Prejudice and Racism, Transportation, Upper Elementary, War and the Military Country: United States, Haiti, Trinidad, Dominican Republic, Jamaica, Caribbean Language: English Buy Now
+Series: Who Was?
+Author: Sherri L. Smith Category: Airplanes and Aviation, Biographies and Non-Fiction, Black History, Elementary School, Engineering and Mechanics, Politics and Government, Prejudice and Racism, Transportation and Motor Vehicles, Upper Elementary, War and the Military Publisher: Penguin Young Readers Group Country: United States, Haiti, Trinidad, Dominican Republic, Jamaica, Caribbean Language: English Reading Age: Elementary School, Upper Elementary Illustrator: Jake Murray More Details Amazon Bookshop org

 Description: